+- ED 500A Implementing Best Practices

+- ED 550A Curriculum Design

+- ED 530A Advanced Teaching Methods

+- ED 560A Research for Teachers

+- ED 540A Utilizing Instructional Media

+- ED 510A Teaching to Diversity in Today's Classrooms

+- ED 600A Teacher as Mentor

+- ED 660A Research Design

+- ED 595AA Capstone Experience

-ED 520A Current Issues in Education 3 credits / 8 weeks ED 500A Implementing Best Practices 3 credits / 8 weeks ED 550A Curriculum Design 2 credits / 5 weeks ED 530A Advanced Teaching Methods 3 credits / 8 weeks ED 560A Research for Teachers 2 credits / 5 weeks ED 540A Utilizing Instructional Media 3 credits / 8 weeks ED 510A Teaching to Diversity in Today's Classrooms 3 credits / 8 weeks ED 600A Teacher as Mentor 3 credits / 8 weeks ED 660A Research Design 3 credits / 8 weeks ED 595AA Capstone Experience 1 credit / 6 weeks ED 671A Critical Literacy 3 credits / 8 weeks ED 564A Ethics in Education 3 credits / 8 weeks ED 595BA Capstone Experience 1 credit / 6 weeks
+3 credits / 8 weeks 3 credits / 8 weeks 2 credits / 5 weeks 3 credits / 8 weeks 2 credits / 8 weeks 3 credits / 8 weeks 1 credit / 6 weeks

+ED 671A Critical Literacy 3 credits / 8 weeks ED 564A Ethics in Education 3 credits / 8 weeks ED 595BA Capstone Experience 1 credit / 6 weeks

 A student seeking to earn the Master of Education must complete the required cohort study as prescribed in the program.
 In cases where identical coursework was completed in the past five years, a substitution of up to two courses may be requested.
 The request to substitute/transfer coursework must be made in writing prior to beginning the program.
 The individual student's schedule and financial aid packaging must be factored into the approval process for substituted coursework.
-Students must complete ED 595A and ED 595BA in residence at Warner Pacific..
+Students must complete ED 595A and ED 595BA in residence at Warner Pacific.